Giannis Antetokounmpo, LeBron James Lead NBA All-Star Game 1st Voting Results

 In the Western Conference, Golden State Warriors teammates Kevin Durant and Stephen Curry are leading the frontcourt and backcourt voting, respectively.

-A complete look at the early balloting distributions can be viewed below:
+Here's a complete look at the early balloting distributions:

 2018 NBA All-Star @NBAAllStar